AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 #### Individual Points

-You can change the appearance of individual points, both sets and intersections, by adding special fields to the data set:
+You can change the appearance of individual points, both sets and intersections, by adding special fields to your data:

 ```
 //create data